The Unspoken Conversation: Fostering a Healthier Arts Industry

 • Among Parents: When parents get caught up in gossip about other students, families, or staff, it filters down to their children, creating a stressful environment for everyone.

-• Student Drama & Accusatory Behavior: An environment that allows for toxicity can unfortunately lead to drama amongst students, as well as hurtful and accusatory behavior directed at other students, directors, instructors, and coaches.
+• Student Created Drama & Accusatory Behavior: An environment that allows for toxicity can unfortunately lead to drama amongst students, as well as hurtful and accusatory behavior directed at other students and instructors.
 When this is not addressed, it creates a lack of trust and a difficult environment for everyone.

 Our actions and words matter.
 The way we interact with each other teaches the next generation how to be artists.
 Let’s make sure we’re teaching them to be collaborative, compassionate, and secure in their own work.